rsksmart/devportal-1.0/rif/gateways/triggers/notifier/api.md

 tags: rif, notifier, api
 ---

 You can access the RIF notifier REST api through the available endpoints.
-The available endpoints can be accessed through swagger using the link http://localhost:8080/swagger-ui.html
+The available endpoints can be accessed through swagger using the link [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 Below is a summary of the available endpoints.

-Contents

 1. [Get Subscription Plans](#get-subscription-plans)
 2. [Subscribe to Plan](#subscribe-to-plan)